- Blog (EN)

 To get the best from your employees it is necessary to approach them in an appropriate manner, according to their personality characteristics.
 This way you will encourage and motivate your employees to get involved, become a part of the team, participate and put their maximum efforts in work.

 However, the practice often indicates that the working environment best fits people who are similar in temperament to their superiors, while others usually face numerous obstacles in various aspects of work.

-To ensure that psychological needs of their employees are met, managers should consider the following questions:
+To ensure that the psychological needs of their employees are met, managers should consider the following questions:

-- How can I make employee feel accepted?
+- How can I make the employee feel accepted?

 - How can I give employee recognition for work well done?

 - How can I ensure that the employee receives an important task?

 - How can I allow the employee to have privacy, personal space and time for himself/herself?

 - How can I make tasks interesting for the employee?

 - How can I make tasks more exciting and dynamic for the employee?